Godhart/hass-lights-control/README.md

 Since all business logic is buried within component all that is left is to provide simple rules description for your lights, switches and sensors and customize behaviour as necessary.

-> NOTE1: As I almost done with document I just had found that 'switch' is ambiguous word.
-In this document 'switch' is referencing to something that triggers action like button etc.
-And it's not about switch that is toggled with HASS automations like relay etc. Take my excuses about that but it's hard to change things right now.

-> NOTE2: You can try to use component with other automation systems besides HASS as it' lightly depends on it.
+> NOTE: You can try to use component with other automation systems besides HASS as it' lightly depends on it.
 See 'Using with other automation systems' section.

 ## Features

-* Short and simple automation description for environments with high amount of lights/switches/sensors
+* Short and simple automation description for environments with high amount of lights/switch buttons/sensors
-* Switches, Sensors, HASS states and other automations can be used to control lights
+* Switch buttons, Sensors, HASS states and other automations can be used to control lights
 * Scheduled PowerSaving allows use different automatic turn-off scenarios
 * Scheduled on/off states and light's brightness change provides comfortable lighting and nightlights
-* Per light automation control - toggle off sensor based actions, automatic power savings and brightness change but keep switch related actions
+* Per light automation control - toggle off sensor based actions, automatic power savings and brightness change but keep switch buttons related actions

 ## Details